Managing Anxiety in Cats

 You can find more great advice on how to enrich your cat’s life on the Ohio State University College of Veterinary Medicine’s website.

-Pheromones are natural chemicals released by cats (as well as other animals and humans) in response to certain emotions or stimuli.
+Pheromones can be a great way to combat cat anxiety.
+They are natural chemicals released by cats (as well as other animals and humans) in response to certain emotions or stimuli.
 Other cats can smell these pheromones and understand them as messages.
 Happy or relaxed cats will release positive pheromones, whereas an anxious or territorial cat may release correspondingly negative pheromones to warn other cats in the vicinity.

 Pheromone sprays and diffusers work by mimicking the positive, or ‘happy cat’ pheromones, and can help to calm stressed or anxious cats by reassuring them that all is well in the nearby environment.
 You can use sprays on bedding, scratching posts, and other common areas, and you can plug the pheromone diffusers into wall outlets around your home and near the litter box.